Wednesday, 22 January 2025

 Intel CEO Pat Gelsinger retires amid financial losses, layoffs, and production challenges, with the company’s future hanging on key investments.

-Intel has announced the sudden retirement of its CEO, Pat Gelsinger, amid ongoing challenges.
+Intel has announced the sudden retirement of its CEO, Pat Gelsinger, amid ongoing financial challenges.
 Gelsinger, who joined Intel as an 18-year-old in 1979, leaves the company in a transition state.
 As interim co-CEOs, David Zinsner, Chief Financial Officer, and Michelle Johnston Holthaus, who heads Intel’s Client Computing Group.
 The board of directors is now focused on finding a permanent successor, promising to work “diligently and expeditiously” during the process.

 A tenure marked by ambition and obstacles